Lessons and Chamber Music

 The concerto is the musical genre most akin to the novel, and like the novel, explores the individual's relationship to society.
 A musical protagonist--a solo instrumentalist or a group of individual players--engages the larger orchestral ensemble, and a story unfolds in a dramatic narrative told in sound.
 This course will trace the history of the concerto from its beginning in the Baroque period to today.
 We will explore the spirited exchanges of Bach's Brandenburg Concerti, the urbane conversations of Mozart's piano concerti, the impassioned struggles of the Brahms violin concerto, the ferocious arguments of the Shostakovitch cello concerto, the polyglot discussions of John Adam's clarinet concerto, and many more.
 Along the way we will also investigate transformations in patronage and performance contexts, the cult of the virtuoso, and aspects of musical form and style.
 Students will experience the excitement of hearing concerti performed on campus by the Berkshire Symphony and student winners of the Department of Music's Concerto Competition. [ more ]

-MUS 149 LEC The Language of Film Music
+MUS 149(F) LEC The Language of Film Music

 Filmmakers have relied on music from the earliest days of silent movies (often accompanied by live musical performance) to our present age of slickly-produced online video.
-Along the way, trends have arisen (and have been artfully thwarted) in countless film scores, whether constructed from preexisting works or specially crafted by composers like Max Steiner, Duke Ellington, Bernard Herrmann, John Williams, James Horner, Micachu, or Björk.
-In this class, we will look at and listen to films from different periods and cultures, observing which techniques evolved, which have changed very little, and considering when an idea is borrowed and when it might actually be new.
+Along the way, trends have arisen (and have been artfully thwarted) in countless film scores, whether constructed from preexisting works or specially crafted by composers like Max Steiner, Duke Ellington, Bernard Herrmann, John Williams, James Horner, Mica Levi, or Björk.
+In this class, we will look at and listen to films from different times and places, observing which techniques evolved, which have changed very little, and considering when an idea is borrowed and when it might actually be new.
 We will also discuss the impact this language has on the experience of the viewer, and how film music functions in the wider culture.
 Assignments will consist of listening/viewing, responding in writing, and re-interpreting film clips with music you will compose or borrow. [ more ]

-MUS 150(S) LEC The Broadway Musical
+Catalog detailsMUS 150 LEC The Broadway Musical

 Named for a specific road but enjoying a global impact, the Broadway musical has intersected with multiple styles and societal concerns over the past century.
 In this course, we explore the American musical theater's roots and relationship to opera, operetta, vaudeville, minstrelsy, and Tin Pan Alley.
 Traveling through the genre's history, we will encounter a wide range of musical styles, including ragtime, jazz, rock, and hip hop, and will explore several genre transformations, such as movies made into musicals and musicals into movies.
 We will develop a range of analytical skills as we investigate connections between choreography, lyrics, music, staging, and production.
 Throughout the semester, we will consider the genre's representations and reflections of ethnicity, race, sexuality, and class.
 The syllabus includes representative works by Gilbert and Sullivan, Cohan, Gershwin, Kern, Weill, Rodgers and Hammerstein, Lerner and Loewe, Bernstein, Sondheim, Lloyd Webber, Tesori, and Miranda, with particular focus on such works as Showboat, Oklahoma!, Guys and Dolls, West Side Story, Hair, Rent, and Hamilton. [ more ]

-MUS 151 LEC History of Jazz
+Catalog detailsMUS 151(S) LEC A History of Jazz

 This course will examine the extraordinary life and musical genius of Wolfgang Amadeus Mozart.
 Through lectures, discussion, readings, and guided listening, students will gain appreciation of Mozart's classical compositional style and familiarity with many of his greatest works.
 Among the topics we will explore are Mozart's pivotal position as a musician in Viennese society; his childlike nature and exquisite artistry; his relationship with his domineering father Leopold; his ties to Haydn and Beethoven; and the myths about Mozart, including that he was murdered by Salieri, that arose in the over two centuries since his death. [ more ]

-MUS 166 LEC Beethoven
+Catalog detailsMUS 166 LEC Beethoven

 Last offered Spring 2022